 In rural Uttarakhand, where 40% of the population already lives below the poverty line, survivors of the disastrous floods of 2013 are sinking into despair.
 Many have lost their jobs, businesses, farms, homes and precious loved ones.
 Now, they yearn to simply earn a wage, so that they can put food on the table.

 Without work or economic opportunity, many people are feeling forced, out of necessity, to migrate to distant cities.
 Sadly, in some cases, such migrant families may find themselves living in the claustrophobic squalor of urban slums, in even deeper poverty.

-Divine Shakti Foundation runs 5 vocational training centers in Rishikesh, where approximately 1,100 young girls and women receive free training in such fields as sewing, handicrafts, tailoring and fashion design.
+Divine Shakti Foundation runs vocational training centers in Rishikesh, where more than 1000 young girls and women receive free training in such fields as sewing, handicrafts, tailoring and fashion design.
 Additionally, we sponsor a computer center in Uttarkashi where more than 1000 boys, girls and ladies receive free computer education.

 Divine Shakti Foundation is rebuilding schools that were damaged or destroyed during the June 2013 floods in Uttarakhand, which will be used as computer centres and vocational training centres.

 Just 25 kilometres from Kedarnath, the sacred spiritual pilgrimage site which was the centre of the Uttarakhand floods last year, Divine Shakti Foundation has constructed a new vocational training/ livelihoods centre.
 The centre will train 100 familiesfrom the region to spin and weave shawls, knit sweaters as well as other skills which will be marketable in the textile industry.